Multiple episodes of vomiting and diarrhea.

 A 4 cm mass in the left upper quadrant with pseudokidney sign.

 Transverse image shows round mass with alternating concentric rings of hyper- and hypoechogenicity representing bowel wall and mesenteric fat.

 Longitudinal image shows a mass that has a reniform appearance, with a central hyperechoic region surrounded by a hypoechoic region.

 2 case question available

-Intussusception is described as a portion of the intestine which telescopes into a more distal intestinal segment.
-It is common abdominal emergency in children and one of the most common causes of abdominal obstruction in infants.
+Intussusception is described as a portion of the intestine that telescopes into a more distal intestinal segment.
+It is a common abdominal emergency in children and one of the most common causes of abdominal obstruction in infants.